talal/ilm/lib.typ

   // Display bibliography.
   if bibliography != none {
+    // Display bibliography on a new page regardless of whether `chapter-pagebreak` is
+    // enabled or not.
+    pagebreak()
     show std-bibliography: set text(0.85em)
     // Use default paragraph properties for bibliography. show std-bibliography: set par(leading: 0.65em, justify: false, linebreaks: auto)